-It was subsequently shown that T6P, the direct precursor of trehalose, was indispensable for carbohydrate use in plants [8]; the indispensability shown to be through the feast/famine protein kinase, SnRK1 (sucrose non fermenting protein kinase [9,10].
+It was subsequently shown that T6P, the direct precursor of trehalose, was indispensable for carbohydrate use in plants [8]; the indispensability shown to be through the feast/ famine protein kinase, SnRK1 (sucrose non fermenting protein kinase [9,10].
 SnRK1 is a member of the AMPK/ SNF1 group of protein kinases found in all organisms that regulate appropriate metabolic and developmental responses to carbon and energy availability [11].
-T6P was shown to be a non-competitive inhibitor of SnRK1 with a Ki of 5 μ M in Arabidopsis [9,12] and 50-60 μ M in maize and wheat [13,14].
+T6P was shown to be a non-competitive inhibitor of SnRK1 with a Ki of 5 μ M in Arabidopsis [9, 12] and 50-60 μM in maize and wheat [13, 14].
 Later work has shown that T6P regulates the phosphorylation of SnRK1 by weakening its interaction with the SnRK1 upstream kinase GEMINIVIRUS REP-INTERACTING KINASE1 (GRIK1) decreasing phosphorylation resulting in less activation of SnRK1 [15].
-G1P and G6P were also found to inhibit SnRK1 with Kis 480 μ M and >1 mM, respectively [12,16] with indications of synergistic inhibition between T6P and G1P [12].
+G1P and G6P were also found to inhibit SnRK1 with Kis 480 μM and >1 mM, respectively [12, 16] with indications of synergistic inhibition between T6P and G1P [12].
 There is the potential therefore for T6P to inhibit SnRK1 more in biosynthetic tissues that accumulate substrates for the biosynthesis of end-products such as starch.
-T6P levels change much more (over a 1000-fold range) than G6P and G1P [17,18], hence T6P provides more dynamic regulation of SnRK1 than could be achieved by G1P or G6P alone.
-The main factor that regulates T6P levels is sucrose [17,18]; T6P is therefore regarded as a sucrose signal, however, the impact of sucrose on T6P is attenuated by development and cell and tissue type [14,28].
-Through SnRK1, T6P de-represses gene expression for carbon use in biosynthetic pathways enabling growth and development to proceed under conditions of sufficient carbon availability [9,18].
+T6P levels change much more (over a 1000-fold range) than G6P and G1P [17, 18], hence T6P provides more dynamic regulation of SnRK1 than could be achieved by G1P or G6P alone.
+The main factor that regulates T6P levels is sucrose [17, 18]; T6P is therefore regarded as a sucrose signal, however, impact of sucrose on T6P is attenuated by development and cell and tissue type [14, 28].
+Through SnRK1, T6P de-represses gene expression for carbon use in biosynthetic pathways enabling growth and development to proceed under conditions of sufficient carbon availability [9, 18].
 Interestingly, T6P was shown necessary for the growth burst upon return to warm after a period of low temperature [18].
-In the cold sugars accumulate increasing T6P impacting downstream T6P/SnRK1 marker gene expression; however cold still blocks the growth response that the altered gene expression might otherwise facilitate.
+In the cold sugars accumulate increasing T6P impacting downstream T6P/ SnRK1 marker gene expression; however cold still blocks the growth response that the altered gene expression might otherwise facilitate.
 Upon warming, however, after the cold, a growth spurt is observed, for which T6P was shown to be necessary through priming gene expression for growth in the cold due to sucrose and T6P accumulation [18].
-This knowledge may enable the development of strategies to ensure better recovery of crops from abiotic stresses such as cold or drought.
+This knowledge may enable development of strategies to ensure better recovery of crops from abiotic stresses such as cold or drought.
 Contrasting approaches to the modification of T6P levels in crops could be taken.
-Elevating T6P would promote growth processes and biosynthesis of end products such as starch in grain and promote growth recovery after abiotic stress.
-In contrast, low T6P levels would stimulate catabolic and survival mechanisms through active SnRK1.
-The two opposing models of elevating T6P and lowering T6P could be targeted in different cells and tissues.
-On this basis, the pathway would seem an ideal candidate for potential modification to alter growth, development and architecture and the biosynthetic pathways that underpin accumulation of yield-determining end-products such as starch in productive and unproductive environments to combine yield with resilience (Figure 1).
+When sucrose and T6P levels are low catabolic and survival mechanisms are upregulated through active SnRK1.
+T6P could be targeted to increase T6P-dependentElevating T6P would promote growth processes and growth recovery and biosynthesis of end products such as starch in grain by increasing T6Pand promote growth recovery after abiotic stress, but in.
+In contrast low T6P levels would stimulate catabolic and survival mechanisms through active SnRK1.
+The two opposing models of elevating T6P and lowering T6P could be targeted in different cells and tissues and cells improve resilience mechanisms involving mobilisation of reserves by lowering T6P.
+On this basis the pathway would seem an ideal candidate for potential modification in crops to alter growth, development and architecture and the biosynthetic pathways that underpin accumulation of yield-determining end-products such as starch in productive and unproductive environments to combine yield with resilience (Figure 1).